Troubleshooting: Log In, Page Not Found and Video Playback Problems

 Reset Your Internet Connection

-Just like uploading, internet connection can affect playback.
+Your physical internet connection can affect playback.
 Try resetting your router and make sure you have a secure connection.
-Wi-Fi users will likely increase their speed by plugging in directly into their router with an ethernet cable – or simply sitting closer to it.
+Wi-Fi users will likely increase their speed by plugging in directly into their router with an ethernet cable – or simply sitting closer to the router.